rybakdigital/ucc/docs/BasicTypes.md

   print(BasicTypes::checkInteger(3, requirements));
   // Outputs: 3(int)
   print(BasicTypes::checkInteger(7, requirements));
-  // Throws: InvalidDataTypeException:'value must be less than or equal to 5'
+  // Throws: InvalidDataValueException:'value must be less than or equal to 5'

   // Specyfic values only
   $requirements = array(